-The Psychology Service at BHMC is following all CDC and DOH guidelines for healthcare workers including use of surgical masks.
-The use of eye protection is also used in patient facing areas.
+The Psychology Service at BHMC is following all CDC and DOH guidelines for healthcare workers.
+Due to the conclusion of the Public Health Emergency on May 11, 2023, use of surgical masks is no longer mandatory, however, still strongly recommended in this setting.
 These modifications are subject to change based on then current CDC and DOH guidelines.